The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Looking for an alternative to Gumloop?

 AI automation and agent-building tools have gone from experimental to essential.
-In 2026, the market has moved well beyond simple trigger-action workflows — we're in the era of full-blown agentic systems where AI can reason, plan, and execute multi-step tasks across your entire tech stack.
+In 2026, we're well past simple trigger-action workflows.
+This is the era of agentic systems where AI can reason, plan, and execute multi-step tasks across your entire tech stack.

 But if you're looking for alternatives, you've likely run into one of these friction points: